Proudly Serving Colorado Springs and South Denver

 7. How long will this project take?
 Can I (and my family) stay in the house during that time?

-Remember, to get cost estimates from at least three local specialists and compare their services before making a decision.
+Remember to get cost estimates from at least three local specialists and compare their services before deciding.

 Deciding whether to opt for DIY or professional mold remediation depends on the extent of the mold problem and your budget.
-However, when health risks are involved, it’s always safer to call in the experts.
+However, it’s always safer to call in the experts when health risks are involved.

 Insurance and Mold Remediation